-Narrating, in its most basic form, is a retelling of what has been read or heard, and is a foundational component of a Charlotte Mason education.
-It is also one of the more misunderstood components as well.
-To fully understand narration as it will be used in this curriculum, it is important to read all of the teaching notes which will be included at the blog on this site.
+Narrating is a foundational component of a Charlotte Mason education.
+It is also one of the more misunderstood components.
+To fully understand narration as it will be used in this curriculum, it is important to read all of the articles at the blog on this site.

 Elements of a Living Book